redbadger/awesome-badger/charypar/tech-principles/README.md

 We should constantly ask "can we get away with not doing that?" and answer honestly.
 The sneakiest of assumptions are "accepted best practices".
 It's important to understand the motivations behind them and validate whether they apply to our situation.
 Questioning everything all the time is certainly tedious, but not as tedious as undoing work we didn't need or constantly paying the tax for it.

 The flip side to this is adapting immediately when an assumption is proven wrong.
-Continuing down a road we know is based on false assumption, likely because we've already invested so much, is only digging us deeper into the hole.
+Continuing down a road we know is based on a false assumption, likely because we've already invested so much, is only digging us deeper into the hole.

 Knowing this leads us to the next principle: